 Repeat Applicants.
-All applicants for general assistance that are not initial applicants are repeat applicants.
-For purposes of this ordinance repeat and subsequent shall have the same meaning.
+All applicants for GA benefits that are not initial applicants are repeat applicants.
+For purposes of this ordinance "repeat" and "subsequent" shall have the same meaning.

 Resident.
-A person who is physically present in a municipality with the intention of remaining in that municipality in order to maintain or establish a home and who has no other residence.
-A person who applies for assistance in a municipality who is not a resident of that municipality or any other municipality is the responsibility of the municipality where the person first applies.
-That municipality must take an application and grant assistance to the applicant if he/she is eligible, until he/she establishes a new residence in another municipality (22 M.R.S.A. § 4307).
+A person who is physically present in a municipality with the intention of remaining in that municipality in order to maintain or establish a home, and who has no other residence.
+A person who applies for assistance in a municipality who is not a resident of that municipality, or any other municipality is the responsibility of the municipality where the person first applies.
+That municipality must take an application and grant assistance to the applicant if they are eligible, until they establish a new residence in another municipality.
+(22 M.R.S. § 4307).

 Resources.
-Resources include any program, service, or other sources of support which are an alternative to or supplement for general assistance.
+Resources include any program, service, or other sources of support which are an alternative to or supplement for GA.
 There are two kinds of resources: "available" and "potential".
 Potential resources are programs, services, non-liquid assets, or trusts that typically require people to apply in writing and/or wait a period of time before eligibility is determined or the potential income is released.

-Potential resources include but are not limited to any state or federal assistance program, employment benefits, governmental or private pension program, available trust funds, support from legally liable relatives, child support payments, and jointly held resources where the applicant or recipient share may be available to the individual (22 M.R.S.A. § 4317).
+Potential resources include, but are not limited to, state or federal assistance programs, employment benefits, governmental or private pension programs, available trust funds, support from legally liable relatives, child support payments, and jointly held resources where the applicant or recipient share may be available to the individual.
+(22 M.R.S. § 4317).
 Potential resources include the TANF (previously known as AFDC) program, Food Stamps, fuel assistance (HEAP), subsidized housing, and similar programs.

 Available resources include resources which are immediately available to the applicant or which can be conveniently secured by the applicant without delay, such as cash on hand or in bank accounts, assets for which there is an immediate and available market, or support from relatives which is being made available at the time of application and for which the applicant does not have to take any unreasonable steps to secure (e.g., relocation beyond the immediate region).
-At the discretion of the GA administrator a necessary minimum balance required by a financial institution in order to obtain free checking or in order to maintain the account shall not be considered an available resource.
+At the discretion of the Administrator, a minimum balance required by a financial institution in order to obtain free checking or in order to maintain the account shall not be considered an available resource.

-The municipal GA administrator reserves the right to inform GA clients of services, commodities or facilities made available by private organizations or charities.
-Although GA applicants/recipients may be informed of the existence of a charitable resource and/or organization, GA eligibility shall not be based or conditioned on the use of a private charitable resource(s).
+The Administrator reserves the right to inform GA clients of services, commodities or facilities made available by private organizations or charities; however, eligibility for GA benefits shall not be based or conditioned on the use of a private charitable resource(s).